Nitika13/Nitika13/README.md

 </div>

 ```
-💻 weekly coding sessions: like binge-watching my favorite anime series
+ weekly coding sessions: like binge-watching my favorite anime series
-🌙 most productive hours: late night coding with lo-fi beats
+ most productive hours: late night coding with lo-fi beats
-☕ powered by: coffee, boba tea, and determination
+ powered by: ramen, boba tea, and determination
-📊 languages: python leading the chart (as expected from an AI otaku)
+ languages: python leading the chart (as expected from an AI otaku)
 ```

 ---